favicom.ico

 Safety Notes

-• Weather can change quickly affecting visibility
+• Weather in highlands can change rapidly

 What to Bring